My own story on how I discovered paleo…

 Nutrient dense foods packed with the right minerals and vitamins amped up the metabolism which warded off pathogens.
 Also the act of moving around, as hunter gatherers, farming and Shepard society, is another essential nutrient which is encoded in our very DNA.

-As my friend Matt Blackburn testifies:
+As Matt Blackburn testifies:

 Prior to realizing the healing power of animal foods, especially dairy, I thought that it was: 1) unethical, 2) harmful to the environment, and 3) not compatible with human physiology.
 I now realize that all of those beliefs were false.
 It is all about sourcing.
 When we purchase raw grass-fed dairy from a local small farm, or even a family selling goat products under the table, we are supporting the development of the future generations brain.
 The brain needs animal nutrition to function properly, especially animo acids only found in significant amounts and proper ratios in animal foods, and fat soluble vitamins: A, D, E and K. Plants do not contain these nutrients in sufficient quantities to support human health.
 When I transitioned years ago from veganism to sourcing high quality animal foods, it felt like flipping a switch to the on position in my brain.
 I was drinking a half gallon of raw goat milk everyday that I picked up directly from the farm.
 My acne was clearing up, I was working three jobs, going to school full-time, and had unlimited energy.
 Don’t believe the myths about dairy causing “mucus” and making you “acidic”.
 If you go slow, you build up the enzyme lactase to digest the lactose and it will have an anti-stress, immune-strengthening, skin-clearing effect.